 Getting to explore a new city can be one of the most exciting parts of going to school outside your hometown.
 From bars and clubs to tourist hotspots and historic landmarks, you'll want to see everything and your term at school should give you lots of time to do it.
-But whether you're making like a tourist for the afternoon or on a mission to find discount aquarium supplies, you should keep in mind these few simple rules for exploring a new place.
+But whether you're making like a tourist for the afternoon or on a mission to find something, you should keep in mind these few simple rules for exploring a new place.
 They'll help you have the maximum amount of run with the minimum amount of danger.

 1. Know Which Areas to Avoid